mukherjeesrabana99/school_management_application/README.md

 # school_management_application
 This school app allows only the school administrator to manage every system, for the time being.
 More functionalities will be added later.
 # Admin-Dashboard
+0. Admin can view the currently running sessio and the school name appearing in the navbar
-1. Admin can view the number of classes, sections, shifts, sessions, subjects and registered classes
+1. Admin can view the number of classes, sections, shifts, subjects and registered classes
 2. Admin can view the number of students
 3. admin can view the number of teachers
 4. Admin can view the number of events